This page was reviewed under our medical and editorial policy by

 This page was updated on August 11, 2022.

-Leukemia has many different types.
+Leukemia is classified by many different types.
 Some forms of acute leukemia are fast-growing, while other chronic forms of the disease may require less aggressive treatments.
 A thorough and accurate cancer diagnosis is a critical first step in developing a leukemia treatment plan.
-Our multidisciplinary team of leukemia experts uses a variety of tools and technologies designed for diagnosing leukemia and developing a treatment plan tailored to each patient’s needs.
-Throughout your treatment, we'll use imaging and laboratory tests to monitor your response to treatment and modify your plan as needed.

 The physical exam may be focused on looking or feeling for swelling in the lymph nodes, liver and spleen.
-Your eyes, mouth and skin may also be examined.
-Your doctor may also be on the lookout for signs of infection and bruises, as frequent infections, widespread bruises and easy bleeding are associated with some types of leukemia.
+The doctor may also examine the patient's eyes, mouth and skin, and he or she may be on the lookout for signs of infection and bruises, as frequent infections, widespread bruises and easy bleeding are associated with some types of leukemia.

-A nervous system exam may also be performed, which often involves checking your balance, sensation (touching different areas of the body to make sure you have proper sensation) and reflexes (tapping certain body parts with a small rubber hammer).
+A nervous system exam may also be performed, which often involves checking the patient's balance, sensation (touching different areas of the body to make sure the patient has proper sensation) and reflexes (tapping certain body parts with a small rubber hammer).

 Laboratory tests, and specifically blood tests, are among the most important diagnostic tools for leukemia.
 For some types of leukemia, such as chronic lymphocytic leukemia, blood tests may be the only test needed to confirm the diagnosis (but other tests may be used to find out more about the cancer).